-2. Siblings refers to brother or sister, half brother or sister, step brother or sister, fostered or adopted children, or a child of the parent or carer's partner where the child for whom a place is being sought is living in the same family unit at the same address.
-The sibling rule applies to children at Summerhill Academy and the paired infant school.
+- 2. Children on roll in Year 2 of Summerhill Infant School (not a CLF school) at time of application. - 3.
+Siblings refers to brother or sister, half brother or sister, step brother or sister, fostered or adopted children, or a child of the parent or carer's partner where the child for whom a place is being sought is living in the same family unit at the same address.
+The older sibling is already in attendance at the preferred school and will be in attendance in the September of the younger sibling's admission year.
+Pupils will not be considered as a sibling link where the older child is attending the school in the year of entry as Year 12 or Year 13 students.

-Home address - Bristol Local Authority will not accept more than one address as the child's home address.
+Home address -Bristol Local Authority will not accept more than one address as the child's home address.
 Where a child regularly lives at more than one address the Local Authority will have to reach a conclusion about which should be counted as the main address when allocating places, taking relevant evidence into account.
 Normally this will be the address where the child is registered with a medical GP.
 Where parents or carers are living separately and do not agree on the child's home address, they are urged to reach an agreement.
 If this does not happen evidence may be required by providing court documents or other legally binding documentation such a sworn affidavit confirming where the child resides for the majority of the school week.
 Where satisfactory evidence cannot be provided Bristol Local Authority will determine the address be used for allocating a school place.

-- 3. Geographical considerations -Home to school distances will be measured in a direct line from a point on the home address as held by the Local Authority, defined in the Local Land and Property Gazetteer, to a defined point within the main school building using the Local Authority's computerised mapping system. - 4.
-Tie breaker: Random allocation will be carried out by a person who is independent of the academy and the school admissions process. - 5.
+- 4. Geographical considerations -Home to school distances will be measured in a direct line from a point on the home address as held by the Local Authority, defined in the Local Land and Property Gazetteer, to a defined point within the main school building using the Local Authority's computerised mapping system. - 5.
+Tie breaker: Random allocation will be carried out by a person who is independent of the academy and the school admissions process. - 6.
 Maps To view the areas of priority, visit http://maps.bristol.gov.uk/pinpoint/ Specific addresses can be located by entering a postcode via the 'Address' tab.
 School priority areas can be seen via the 'Education' tab and selecting 'Secondary school areas of first priority' or 'Secondary school areas of second priority'.